Philippines health workers protest neglect as COVID-19 strains hospitals | Health

 Philippines health workers protest neglect as COVID-19 strains hospitals

-Scores of healthcare workers protested in the Philippine capital on Wednesday to demand an end to what they called government neglect and unpaid benefits, as pressure builds at hospitals fighting one of Asia's longest-running coronavirus epidemics.
-Protesters wearing protective medical gear gathered around the Department of Health (DOH) and held placards demanding their risk allowances and hazard pay, and the resignation of Health Secretary Francisco Duque.
+Protesters wearing protective medical gear gathered at the Department of Health (DOH) and held placards demanding their risk allowances and hazard pay, and the resignation of Health Secretary Francisco Duque.
+The Philippines passed the 2 million mark in coronavirus cases on Wednesday, a fifth of those recorded in the past month alone.

 - Country: